Google Algorithm Updates and Changes History

 Matt Cutts confirmed Panda “Flux” Update which had an impact of 2% of total search queries.
 Though Google confirmed this “Flux” update, but, they didn’t provide any detail information about this update.

-Google released another Panda update as a part of commitment to returning high quality sites to Google users.
+Google released another Panda update as a part of a commitment to returning high-quality sites to Google users.